MohammadMawassy/Lab4-huts-solution/README.md

 Hints:

-* To read from file check the fragment of code already available in `readData()` that reads a file line by line, and inserts that information into a list.
-The first line of the file contains the headers, actual data starts from the second line.
+* To read from a CSV file you can use the provided method `readData()`, which  reads a text file line by line, and returns a list of rows.
+The first rows contains the headers, while the actual data starts from the second row.

 ## R4 - Queries